SDS-237-Spring-23/portfolio/fieldnotes/README.md

 ## Instructions

 You should select a social environment you encountered **in the past two weeks** in which data played a role and write 300-400 words, first, detailing that environment and the people involved and second, interpreting its meaning.
-In your write-up you should reference and define at least one concept from our course's *Knowledge and Understanding* learning dimension.
-While our course concepts will be relevant to a number of environments, be sure to write about the dimensions of an environment where data are playing an immediate role.
+In your write-up you should reference and define at least one concept from our course's [*Knowledge and Understanding*](https://sds-237-data-ethnography.github.io/public-website-spring-23/learning_dimensions.html) learning dimension.
+Entries that don't reference and define one of these concepts will be considered incomplete.
+While our course concepts will be relevant to a number of environments, be sure to write about the dimensions of an environment where **data** are playing an immediate role.
+Entries that aren't relevant to data environments will also be considered incomplete.

-Your response should be recorded under the appropriate heading in the field-journal.Rmd document in this directory.
+Your response should be recorded under the appropriate heading in the `field-journal.Rmd` document in this directory.
 Please make sure to adhere to the following formatting criteria:

 1. Be sure to fill out all relevant metadata for your entry.
 2. Be sure to use Markdown syntax to **bold** the *Knowledge and Understanding* concept you engage in your write-up.